Tinker-Twins/AprilTag/README.md

 ## DEPENDENCIES

 `OpenCV` (optional) - Note that the C library will compile successfully without this dependency.
-However, this dependency is required in order to run certain example/demo code.
+However, it is required in order to run certain example/demo code.

 ## SETUP